andres4715-gif/selenium4_java_21_june_2024_final_practice/README.md

 # *TODO*
 - [X]  Reporting ExtentReports, Allure or Cucumber
 - [X]  Logging SLF4J and logback-classic
-- [ ]  CI/CD Jenkins, GitLab CI, CircleCI
+- [X]  CI/CD Jenkins, GitLab CI, CircleCI or github actions
 - [X]  Tagging to run specific test or suite
 - [X]  TESTNG's execution by class and methods or @tags
 - [X]  Add more scenarios to run with TestNG (with more test added)